-- · the seriousness of the issues raised;
+- the seriousness of the issues raised;

 - the credibility of the concern; and

 - the likelihood of confirming the allegation from other sources.

-Please remember that if you do not tell us who you are (and are therefore raising a concern anonymously) it will be difficult for us to look into the matter.
-It is impossible to ask for any further information, give you feedback, or protect your position and it might not be possible to continue an investigation without your personal evidence of the wrongdoing.
+Please remember that if you do not tell us who you are it is impossible to ask for any further information, give you feedback, or protect your position and it might not be possible to continue an investigation without your personal evidence of the wrongdoing.